tarwn/lessthandot-hugo/blogs/content/posts/2012-06-04-re-collating-all-columns-in-a-sql-server-database.md

 Because of the time this can take and the cost of regenerating statistics, recollation in a production environment would introduce additional concerns.
 After getting sufficiently frustrated with manually fixing each column as we discovered issues, a colleague and I wrote a script to handle this for us.
 Figured it would be worth sharing here both because it can be useful, and it provides a little bit of a glimpse into SQL Server's system tables.

 We started with a script that Lowell Izaguirre contributed at [SQL Server Central (requires login)][1] that scripts all indexes as CREATE STATEMENTS.
-All we needed to do here was tweak the end output to populate a table full of “drop index” statements as well.
+All we needed to do here was tweak the end output to populate a table full of "drop index" statements as well.
 From there we were able to loop over all the indexes in the database, dropping each one.
 With a few modifications it would be possible to limit what is dropped/recreated further but we did not need to do so.

 From there we just needed to populate a table variable with information about the columns to recollate.
 We can limit this to the columns that need recollation very easily, by checking the COLLATION\_NAME column value in INFORMATION\_SCHEMA.COLUMNS.